November's Chopin: Release and promotion

-The pre-sale for the album began in various regions on 19 October 2005.
-The lead single "Nocturne" premiered on radio Hit FM on 17 October 2005, which was the anniversary of Chopin's death.
+The pre-sale for November's Chopin began in various regions on 19 October 2005.
+The album's lead single "Nocturne" premiered on radio Hit FM and was broadcast simultaneously on 50 radio stations across Asia on 17 October 2005, which was the anniversary of Chopin's death.
 The music video for "Nocturne" premiered in Asia on 21 October 2005.